 - See also: optimized-systems-software, algol-68, atari-basic

-- I have 24 facts about Action! programming language. what would you like to know? email me and let me know how I can help.
+- Have a question about Action! programming language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: